Vale of Leven Wanderers F.C.: Colours

 The club's colours were black and white striped shirts and socks, with blue knickers.

 Ground

 The club originally did not have a ground, and played "home" matches at a public park.
 By 1887 it was playing at Balloch Road, and after it was forced to move, eventually found a pitch at Hill Street.

 In January and February 1890 the club's ground was broken into by three schoolboys who stole footballs on the basis that they were "mad for a game" - they were sentenced to six stripes of the birch rod.

 Nickname

-The club was nicknamed "the Cheughs", "for its gameness".
+The club was nicknamed "the Cheughs", a dialect word meaning "toughs", "for its gameness".